syncfusion-content/wpf-docs/wpf/Scheduler/Overview.md

 **Localization** — Display the current date and time by following the globalized date and time formats, and localize all available static texts in the SfScheduler.

-**Reminder** - You can use reminder to organize your appointments in your scheduler.
-Scheduler reminds you the particular appointment in the specified time.
+**Reminder** - You can use reminders to organize your appointments in your scheduler.
+The Scheduler reminds you of the appointment at the specified time.

-**LoadOnDemand** - SfScheduler supports to loading appointment on-demand with loading indicator and its improves the loading performance when you have appointments range for multiple years.
+**LoadOnDemand** - The SfScheduler supports loading appointments on-demand with loading indicator and it improves the loading performance when you have appointments range for multiple years.